salvatorelaspata/nodejs-bookmark-manager/README.md

 Chrome installed and all profile are sync

-## Getting started
+# Basic getting started

-1. clone this repo
+1. clone this repo & navigate to the repo
-2. `node index.js`
+2. `npm install`
+3. `npm start`

 at the end the output file will be downloaded in the root directory

 # Cli interfaces

-- clone this repo
-- navigate to new directory
+- clone this repo & navigate to new directory
 - install dependencies `npm install`
 - link cli `npm link`
-- exec `bookmark-manager`
+- exec `bookmark-manager` from terminal

 ## Coming soon